anantjoshi97/website/_posts/2020-08-15-using-this-template.md

 ---

 This website is based on the <a href="https://github.com/mmistakes/minimal-mistakes">Mininal Mistakes</a> theme.
 Look <a href="https://mmistakes.github.io/minimal-mistakes/year-archive/">here</a> for a set of sample posts.

+The exact template for this website can be found <a href="https://github.com/anantjoshi97/website/tree/gh-pages"> here </a> in the ```gh-pages ``` branch of the repository.

 ## Configuration